We're here for you

 in the past 12 months

 This is our much-loved weekly community meal.
 Come and join us for a generous hot meal and dessert.
-All we ask is a suggested $3 gold coin donation.
+All we ask is a small donation.

 We remain extremely grateful to our volunteer cooks as well as to those organisations who regularly donate quality food for this meal.